Germans love cars.

 1. Learn in Your Car German

 The Learn in Your Car series teaches key words and phrases and walks learners through the beginning steps of language learning by forcing repetition.
 This makes Learn in Your Car ideal if you’re just starting out with German.
-The series is available on CD or through the iTunes store for easy download.
+You can buy a CD version of the series, or download it through the iTunes store.

 2. Pimsleur Language Learning